Slavic visual resources at Harvard

-A sampling of the Davis Center's photographic holdings , including some images of the Soviet Information Bureaus photograph collection approximately 5,700 propaganda photographs from the late 1940's.
+Davis Center's holdings include fully digitized Soviet Information Bureau photograph collection of approximately 5,780 propaganda photographs from the late 1940's, and other visual collections.

 Russian Theatre Designs in the Harvard Theatre Collection

 The collection includes about 650 theatrical designs and portraits.

 Slavic Poster Collection

 A unique collection of over 1500 posters from Bulgaria, Croatia, the Czech Republic, Poland, Russia, Soviet Union and Ukraine, dating from the beginning of the last quarter of the 20th century until present.

 Photographic Resources in the Special Collections of the Harvard Ukrainian Research Institute

 A collection of close to 6,000 images, which includes a wide range of subjects pertaining to Ukrainian history.

 A directory to over 7.5 million photographs held in the libraries, museums, archives, and research institutes at Harvard University, organized by repository.

 A union catalog of visual resources located at Harvard and Radcliffe.
 It includes information about slides, photographs, objects and artifacts in the university's libraries, museums and archives.